 Repayments are linked to what you earn, and not how much you borrowed.

 You only have to start making repayments when you’ve finished your programme and you’re earning over £25,725 a year.
 Until then you don’t need to pay back anything, but you can make voluntary repayments at any time

 If you take out a loan for an Access to Higher Education course, that loan will be ‘written off’ once you complete an eligible higher education course.
 This means you don’t have to repay it.

 When can I apply?

 Further information on the application process is available from Student Finance England

 Once you are offered a place at the College on an eligible programme, you will be sent an offer letter and a Learning and Funding Information letter which has all the information you will need to make a loan application.

-You cannot apply for a loan before you have received a Learning and Funding information letter from the College.
-We anticipate that we will be able to provide the necessary documentation to applicants from June 2016.
+You cannot apply for a loan before you have received the Learning and Funding information letter from the College.
+We anticipate that we will be able to provide the necessary documentation to applicants from the June before your start date.

 Once you have your letter from the College you can download an application or complete it online.